|/ /1858||Devon Valley Railway|

 Constructed at Pitgober, connected to the Devon Valley Railway.

-Kinross Junction to Dollar closed to freight
+Kinross Junction (excluded) to Dollar (excluded) closed to freight.

 Line closed to passengers

-Kinross Junction to Alloa closed to passengers
+Kinross Junction to Alloa East Junction closed to passengers.

 Dollar to Alloa (Co-op Coal Siding) closed to freight on closure of Dollar 4 and 5